Individual Shepherd’s Pies

 - Paprika, optional

 - Preheat oven to 375°.
 In a large skillet, cook beef and onion over medium heat until beef is no longer pink, 5-7 minutes, breaking up beef into crumbles.
 Add garlic; cook 1 minute or until tender.
 Drain.
 Stir in chili sauce and vinegar.

 - In a small bowl, mix mashed potatoes and cream cheese until blended.
-Press one biscuit dough onto bottom and up sides of each of 10 greased muffin cups.
+Press 1 biscuit onto bottom and up sides of each of 10 greased muffin cups.
 Fill with beef mixture.
 Spread potato mixture over tops.
 Sprinkle with potato chips, pressing down lightly.